Juvenile Defense Lawyer Clay County, MO

 If you have been charged with a serious crime as a juvenile, you need to have a conversation with a defense attorney in Clay County, MO as soon as possible.
 The Combs Waterkotte legal team is available for free consultations at (314) 900-HELP or by contacting us online.

-Under RSMo. § 211.071, a juvenile court judge decides whether you will be tried as an adult based on the charges, looking at your record, and after a hearing.
-Factors considered by the judge include the gravity of the charges, the need to protect the community, the presence of force or violence in the crime, whether you hurt another individual, your history of of breaking the law, and your age.
+Under RSMo. § 211.071, a juvenile court judge determines whether you will be tried as an adult after reading the charges, looking at your record, and after a hearing.
+Factors considered by the judge include the seriousness of the charges, the need to protect the community, the presence of force or violence in the crime, whether you hurt another individual, whether you have a record of breaking the law, and your age.

-If you are tried as an adult, our Clay County criminal defense attorneys will do everything in their power to prove your innocence.
-However, if you are found guilty, there are a variety of things that could happen.
-You might receive probation for a second chance, spend time in a detention facility followed by transfer to an adult prison, or, in the worst-case scenario, face immediate placement in an adult prison.
+If you are tried as an adult, our Clay County criminal defense attorneys will vigorously work to establish your innocence.
+In the event of a guilty plea or verdict, various outcomes might unfold.
+You could be placed on probation and given a second chance.
+You may spend some time in a detention facility and then later be sent to an adult prison.
+Or, in a worst-case scenario, you may be immediately sent to an adult prison.

-Connect With a Juvenile Defense Lawyer in Clay County, MO Right Now at Combs Waterkotte
+Reach Out To a Juvenile Defense Lawyer in Clay County, MO Right Away at Combs Waterkotte

-Finding the right juvenile defense lawyer is crucial for ensuring a fair and equitable resolution for young individuals navigating the legal system in Clay County or elsewhere in Missouri.
-With adept legal representation, juveniles in Clay County, MO stand a better chance at rehabilitation and a promising future.
+Finding the right juvenile defense lawyer is paramount to securing a fair and equitable resolution for minors navigating the Clay County or Missouri legal system.
+With the right legal representation, juveniles in Clay County, MO stand a better chance at rehabilitation and a promising future.

-We recognize the pressures and challenges of being a kid these days, and we leverage this understanding for your benefit.
-Combs Waterkotte fights for our clients, no matter the severity of their charges.
-Call us immediately at (314) 900-HELP or reach out to us for a free, commitment-free case review.
+We comprehend the unique challenges and pressures of being a kid these days, and we leverage this understanding to your advantage.
+Combs Waterkotte fights for our clients, regardless of the severity of their charges.
+Call us immediately at (314) 900-HELP or reach out to us for a free, commitment-free consultation.